caegomezca/master-thesis/README.md

 Code Camilo's Master Thesis
 ---
 This is program of an experiment used in the master thesis in Economic Sciences of Camilo Gomez.
-The experiment was run in october and november of 2018.
-The content is spanish because the pool of subjects was Colombian people, in particular, from Bogota.
+The experiment was run in October and November of 2018.
+The content is Spanish because the pool of subjects was Colombian people, in particular, from Bogota.

 ---
 Experiment structure:

 This experiment program has three main tasks.
-The first is a Prisoner dilemma Game with district contingent decisions.
+The first is a Prisoner Dilemma Game with district contingent decisions.
 The second is a beliefs elicitation.
 The third is a Dictator Game.
-In addition, the program has a post-experimental questionaire.
+In addition, the program has a post-experimental questionnaire.

 ---

-The otree version used was 2.1.21
+The O-tree version used was 2.1.21

 ---
-Intelectual property:
+Intellectual property:

 You can clone, download, copy, modify or use in a free way this program.
 The only condition is to add the following reference: